-An additional rate of \$0.072 per gallon of diesel and gasoline would generate \$100 million in 2021.
+Financial Sustainability and Sufficiency An additional rate of \$0.072 per gallon of diesel and gasoline would generate \$100 million in 2021.
 This translates to a net present value of \$1.23 billion through 2040 at a 4% discount rate.
 This mechanism generates revenue that decline relative to demand for road usage, reaching 89% less in 2040.

-Fuel taxes historically captured a share of revenue from users in an equitable manner.
+Nevada's state fuel taxes includes 17.3 cents per gallon on gasoline and 27 cents per gallon on diesel, dedicated to the State Highway Fund.
+Increasing the rate of these existing per-gallon fuel excise taxes would generate additional revenue.
+User equity Fuel taxes historically captured a share of revenue from users in an equitable manner.
 However, as the distribution of vehicle fuel economy grows, the share of contributions made through fuel taxes varies widely.

-Vehicle fuel economy increases with income.
+Social equity Vehicle fuel economy increases with income.
 Lowerincome vehicle owners bear a greater share of fuel tax increases on average, per mile driven.

-This revenue source is subject to constitutional restrictions on spending.
+Flexibility This revenue source is subject to constitutional restrictions on spending.
+GHG emissions

 Excise fuel taxes alone historically have not significantly discouraged fuel consumption.

+Transparency

+Fuel taxes are invisible to end consumers.